-IT Support Technicians Wanted – We are currently looking for IT Support Technicians to work on our helpdesk, in our Workshop based in Rutland and on our customers’ sites nationwide.
+Due to our recent unprecedented growth we are looking for IT Support Professionals and Apprentices to work on our helpdesk, in our Workshop based in Oakham, Rutland and on our customers’ sites nationwide.

 The main purpose of the role is to provide day-to-day support to our local, national and international customers.